se-edu/se-book/designApproaches/topDownBottomUp/what/q-tick-trueFalse.md

 False

 Explanation: Not necessarily.
 It depends on the situation.
-Bottom-up design may be preferable when there are lot of existing components we want to reuse.
+Bottom-up design may be preferable when there are a lot of existing components we want to reuse.

 </div>
 </question>